Katoo Ole Metito

+Judah Katoo Ole Metito EGH (born 1973) is a Kenyan politician who is the current State House Comptroller of Kenya since 2022.
+Prior to becoming Statehouse Comptroller, he served as the elected Member Of Parliament of Kajiado South Constituency in Kajiado county from 2003 to 2022.

-Katoo Ole Metito (born 1973) is a Kenyan politician and former Minister for provincial administration and Internal Security in the Kenyan government.
-He belongs to Jubilee Party and was elected to represent the Kajiado South Constituency (Loitoktok) in the National Assembly of Kenya since the 2007 Kenyan parliamentary election.
-He has been a blessing to his country since he contributed several projects for the maa people and others with the help of Kajiado Governor Joseph Ole Lenku.
+Previously, holders of the position were referred to as Minister for Provincial Administration and internal Security in the Kenyan Government and the officeholder was appointed by the President.
+He currently belongs to United Democratic Alliance (UDA).
+He has been a blessing to his country since he contributed several projects for the maa people and others.
 In 2022, he intends to vie for Kajiado county gubernatorial seat after winning the UDA nominations.

 Education

-Katoo Ole Metito holds a B.Sc. in Microprocessor Technology and Instrumentation from the University of Nairobi and a Higher Diploma (Management of Information Systems) from Strathmore College.
+Katoo Ole Metito holds a PhD in Business Administration from the University of Nairobi, B.Sc. in Microprocessor Technology and Instrumentation from the University of Nairobi and a Higher Diploma (Management of Information Systems) from Strathmore College.

 Politics

 Ole Metito was appointed Minister for Provincial Administration and internal security by president Mwai Kibaki on September 24, 2012, following the death of his predecessor, Professor George Saitoti slightly over three months earlier on June 10, 2012.
 Before that, he was an Assistant Minister for the Ministry of Regional Development, a position he had held since 2008.
 A Kibaki loyalist, he was also the Secretary, Political Affairs and the Chairperson of NARC-Kenya, Loitokitok Branch.

 Between 2006 and 2008, he served as Assistant Minister of Youth Affairs within the Ministry of Youth and Sports.
 He was the Member of Parliament for Kajiado South Constituency since 2002.
 Katoo ole metito will be vying for the gubernatorial position for Kajiado County in 2022.